-Further obligations will depend on the result of the dose estimation and the assessment of the reported information by the competent authority (Section 100 (5)–(8) of the Strahlenschutzgesetz 2020).
+Further obligations will depend on the result of the dose estimation and the assessment of the reported information by the competent authority.

 After relevant structural changes to the building or organisational changes, a radon measurement must be carried out again.
-The relevant changes are defined in the Radonschutzverordnung.
+The relevant changes are defined in the RnV.

-Initiation of a radon measurement by a certified monitoring service within six months after commencement of work in accordance with Section 100 of the Strahlenschutzgesetz 2020.
+Radon measurement by a certified monitoring service must be initiated within six months after commencement of work.

-Depending on the result of the radon measurement, the following deadlines have to be met according to Section 100 of the Strahlenschutzgesetz 2020:
+Depending on the result of the radon measurement, the following deadlines have to be met:

 - Four weeks from the date the results of the dose estimation are available for reporting to the competent authority

-Further deadlines will depend on the result of the dose estimate and the assessment of the reported information by the competent authority (Section 100 (5)–(8) of the Strahlenschutzgesetz 2020).
+Further deadlines will depend on the result of the dose estimate and the assessment of the reported information by the competent authority.

 In order to benefit from an exemption from the measurement obligation, the authority must be notified thereof.
 There is no explicit deadline for this.
 However, failure to initiate the radon measurement is an administrative offence.
 Therefore, it is advisable to give notification of an applicable exemption within the time limits that apply to initiate the measurement.